googleads/google-ads-php/README.md

     the examples require parameters.
 You can see what are required by running code examples with `--help` as a command-line parameter.

+## Running in a Docker container

+You can also execute the examples and develop your Google Ads API application inside a Docker container, built using the provided [Dockerfile](Dockerfile).

+To do so, provided that you have a Docker environment [installed](https://docs.docker.com/install/), you can run the following command in the directory where you cloned this repository:

+    docker-compose up --build -d

+This will provide a Docker container instance with all the required dependencies already installed and the

 ## Basic usage

 To issue requests via the Google Ads API, you first need to create a